jason137/gads_26/lec12/kmeans.md

 <p align="center">
 <img src="../images/cohesion.png">

+The cohesion of a cluster is given by the sum of the within-cluster distances, so low values correspond to good clustering outcomes.

 Another useful metric is the **separation**, which measures the effectiveness of the clustering scheme between clusters:

 <p align="center">
 <img src="../images/separation.png">

-The cohesion of a cluster is given by the sum of the within-cluster distances, so low values correspond to good clustering outcomes.
-Conversely, the separation between two clusters is given by the distance between their centroids, so high values correspond to good clustering outcomes.
+The separation between two clusters is given by the distance between their centroids, so high values correspond to good clustering outcomes.

 <p align="center">
 <img src="../images/cluster_validation.png">